 So What, Exactly, Is A Dental Emergency?

-A dental emergency is any event that warrants immediate care to save a tooth, stop bleeding from the mouth, or relieve tooth or mouth pain.
-Some of the most common examples we see at Seablue Dental include a cracked or knocked-out tooth or a toothache.
+A dental emergency is any situation that requires quick attention in order to save a tooth, stop oral bleeding, or treat tooth or mouth pain.
+At Seablue Dental, some of the most typical instances are a fractured or knocked-out tooth or a toothache.

 Tips For Treating Common Dental Emergencies

-We see our fair share of dental emergencies here in and we’re equipped to handle them all.
-If you or a family member experience any of these, call us as soon as possible, and we’ll let you know if you’ll need to see one of our dentists.
+Here in, we encounter our fair share of dental emergencies, and we are prepared to tackle each one.
+Call us right away if you or a member of your family experiences any of these, and we’ll let you know whether you need to see one of our dentists.

-For adults, place the tooth in the socket without touching the root; if that’s not possible, place the tooth between your check and gums, in milk, or in ADA-approved tooth-preservation solution.
-It’s crucial to keep the tooth wet.
-For children with baby teeth, come to our office as soon as possible; do not try to place the tooth in the socket.
+Adults should place the tooth in the socket without contacting the root; if this is not possible, they should place the tooth in milk, an ADA-approved tooth-preservation solution, or between their cheek and gums.
+You must keep the tooth moist.
+Please visit our clinic as soon as possible if your child has any baby teeth; do not attempt to insert the tooth in the socket.

 Bitten Tongue Or Lip